FrancescoSaverioZuppichini/SegFormer/README.md

 **The image in the paper is wrong** 🤦, I don't understand why any reviewers pointed that out, maybe I am wrong.
 In the official [implementation](https://github.com/NVlabs/SegFormer/blob/master/mmseg/models/backbones/mix_transformer.py) there isn't a first patch embedding.
 The overlapping patch merging block (the purple one) should be before the Self-Efficient Attention block.

-This is how it should look like:
+Here's what it should look like:

 <img src="./images/architecture_fixed.png"></img>